gussfer/gussfer/README.md

-- 👋 Hi, I’m @gussfer
+- 👋 Hi, I’m Gustavo Ferreira
-- 👀 I’m interested in Data Science
+- 👀 I’m interested in Data science and Process automation
-- 🌱 I’m currently learning Data Analysis in Python
+- 🌱 I’m currently learning Data Analysis in Python and SQL
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 gussfer/gussfer is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.